 Samwell Tarly discovered proof of their marriage at the Citadel.
-High Septon Maynard annulled Prince Rhaegar's marriage to Elia Martell and remarried him to Lyanna Stark.
-He wrote about it in his private diary.
+High Septon Maynard wrote that he had annulled Prince Rhaegar's marriage to Elia Martell and remarried him to Lyanna Stark.

 Heads turn toward SAMWELL TARLY, who sits watching Jon from the audience.
 LORD MANDERLY stands up next.

 My lord, I knew Ned Stark.
 He was the most honest man I ever met.
 If this is true, why would he name you his bastard?